-The most significant political external factors in Apple’s remote/macro-environment present opportunities.
-This aspect of the PESTEL/PESTLE analysis model indicates the influence of organizations, such as the government, on business.
-In Apple’s case, the following are the most important political external factors:
+The political external factors in Apple’s remote or macro-environment mainly present opportunities.
+This aspect of the PESTEL analysis model indicates the influence of governments and related organizations on businesses.
+In Apple’s case, the following are some of the major political external factors:

 - Improving free trade policies (opportunity)

 - Trade disputes, especially between the U.S. and China (threat)

 Better free trade policies are created over time.
 This external strategic factor increases the opportunities for Apple Inc. to distribute more of its products around the world.
 This PESTLE analysis also identifies the stability of the political landscape of developed countries as an opportunity for Apple to grow, considering the minimized political problems affecting business operations in these countries.
 Despite these trends that present opportunities, the political external factor of trade disputes, especially between the United States and China, creates a threat against the company’s potential growth and the global sales revenues of its products, such as consumer electronics.
 For example, growing China-U.S. tensions could lead China to impose higher tariffs on imported electronic components used in the company’s product assembly.
 Based on this part of the PESTEL analysis, Apple can improve its performance by taking advantage of political opportunities in its remote or macro-environment, although caution is needed to ensure stability despite trade disputes.